-- Telmar Media Group, one of the leading vendors of on-line marketing information services, offers nearly 20 data bases, including Arbitron Radio and T.V., the Target Group Index to over 500 advertising agencies, publishers, broadcasters, market research companies, and media departments of large corporations. - Telmar's latest offering, Micronet Service, downloads its access and analysis software on IBM PCs. - Over 20% of 1983 revenues are related to Telmar's value-added vendor relationships with IBM and from sales of its software products. - GEISCO offers seven marketing data bases produced by Marketing Information Data Systems, Inc., together with software for market research and planning.

-2. MEDICAL

-- The study identified over 50 data bases related to medicine and medical services. - Four types of medical data bases are: - Bibliographic data bases, by far the largest category, refers to medical research. - News data bases contain current information on drugs, treatments, medical alerts, and disease control. - Financial, economic, and marketing data is related to drugs, hospital supplies, and medical services costs.
+- Over 20% of 1983 revenues are related to Telmar's value-added vendor relationships with IBM and from sales of its software products. - GEISCO offers seven marketing data bases produced by Marketing Information Data Systems, Inc., together with software for market research and planning. - 2.
+MEDICAL - a.
+Types - The study identified over 50 data bases related to medicine and medical services. - Four types of medical data bases are: - Bibliographic data bases, by far the largest category, refer to medical research. - News data bases contain current information on drugs, treatments, medical alerts, and disease control. - Financial, economic, and marketing data is related to drugs, hospital supplies, and medical services costs. - Image data is related to drug molecular structure and, more recently, to sonic and X-ray images. - Up to recently most medical data bases have resulted from federal government (NIH and National Library of Medicine) or government-supported (Center for Disease Control) activities.

-- Image data is related to drug molecular structure and, more recently, to sonic and X-ray images. - Up to recently most medical data bases have resulted from Federal Government (NIH and National Library of Medicine), or government-supported activities (Center for Disease Control). - But the growing emphasis on medical services cost containment offers increasing opportunity for data base services related to laboratories, clinics, nursing homes, hospitals, etc. - Technology, in the form of microprocessors and video disc storage, offers opportunities for the acquisition and storage of medical image data bases for both record retention and medical analysis.
+- But the growing emphasis on medical services cost containment offers increasing opportunity for data base services related to laboratories, clinics, nursing homes, hospitals, etc. - Technology, in the form of microprocessors and video disc storage, offers opportunities for the acquisition and storage of medical image data bases for both record retention and medical analysis.

-- User expenditures for medical on-line data base services are just over \$35 million in 1983 and will, as shown in Exhibit IV-17, triple by 1989, paced by quantitative and image data bases. - User expenditures will be increasingly focused on vendors such as MDC, IBM, and National Data Corporation, rather than the federal government and bibliographic retrieval services vendors such as Lockheed's Dialog. - Although the medical sector is, as shown in Exhibit IV-18, the largest user of on-line medical data base services, other sectors such as discrete manufacturing (pharamaceuticals) and services (druggists and physicians) are making increasing use of medical on-line data base services.
+- User expenditures for medical on-line data base services are about \$45 million in 1984 and will increase by a factor of six to over \$280 million in 1990, as shown in Exhibit IV-17, paced by quantitative and image data bases. - User expenditures will be increasingly focused on vendors such as MDC, IBM, and National Data Corporation, rather than the federal government and bibliographic retrieval services vendors such as Lockheed's Dialog. - Although the medical sector is, as shown in Exhibit IV-18, the largest user of on-line medical data base services, other sectors such as discrete manufacturing (pharmaceuticals) and services (druggists and physicians) are making increasing use of medical on-line data base services.